twn39/yt-dlp-qt-gui/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License - see the [LICENSE](LICENSE) file for details. **Commercial use is strictly prohibited.**

 ---